 The concept of conveying messages through art is universal.
-For First Nations people, using art to communicate is fundamental to cultural preservation - it allows customs and beliefs to continue over time.
+For First Nations people, using art to communicate is fundamental to cultural preservation and strengthening - it allows customs and beliefs to continue and evolve over time.
 First Nations people didn't have a written language.
 Instead, we use symbols, or iconography, as a means of storytelling.

 First Nations art spans tens of thousands of years.
 This was confirmed in 2013 when archaeological excavations from Jawoyn Country in Arnhem Land revealed a charcoal design dated at 28,000 years old.
 It represents the oldest confirmed pictograph in Australia, but the existence of rock art may reach much further into the past.
 The use of symbols allowed (and still allows) First Nations people to save and share cultural stories that taught, and continue to teach, lessons of survival, sustainability and ethics.